Prince Harry says 'it's a dirty game' in new Netflix trailer

 Harry then makes reference to the “hierarchy of the family”, and says “there’s leaking, but there’s also planting of stories”.

-Against a backdrop of clips of the royal couple being hounded, with one shot of Meghan looking out the back window of a vehicle while seemingly being followed, Harry tells the audience: “It’s a dirty game.”
+In another shot, Meghan can be seen looking out the back window of a vehicle while seemingly being followed, and Harry tells the audience: “It’s a dirty game.”

+He makes reference to the treatment of his mother, the late Princess Diana, who was an outsider in the royal family and was hounded by the press.

-“The pain and suffering women marrying into this institution,” he says to images of his mother Diana being hounded by the media.
+“The pain and suffering women marrying into this institution,” he says to images of Diana surrounded by flashing cameras.

 “This feeding frenzy.”

-Meghan is seen wiping away tears.
-She says: :”I realised, ‘They’re never gonna protect you.”
+Meghan is seen wiping away tears as grim-faced Harry sits in the background.
+She says: “I realised, ‘They’re never gonna protect you’.”

-The trailer continues with Harry revealing his fear that what happened to his mother might happen again.
+The trailer continues with the duke revealing his fear that what happened to his mother might happen again.

 “I was terrified, I didn’t want history to repeat itself.”